Blog

 OK, sometimes we DO train in a bubble!

-It’s Not All About You, Samantha
+It’s Not All About You, Hildegard

 The Quick n Dirty Guide to Being a Rock Star in Group Classes